History of Vermont: Admission to the Union

+Antebellum era (1791–1861)

 In June 1791, Thomas Jefferson and James Madison toured the state.

 Because of the proximity of Canada, Vermonters were somewhat alarmed during the War of 1812.
 Five thousand troops were stationed in Burlington at one point, outnumbering residents.
 Contemporary reports indicate that almost 1,300 soldiers were treated for various ailments and over 100 died between May 1814 and April 1815.
 An expeditionary force of Quebec Eastern Townships' volunteers destroyed a barracks built at Derby with no personnel casualties.
 The war, fought over what seemed like obscure maritime considerations to landlocked Vermont, was not popular.

 In July 1830, the state experienced what turned out to be the worst flood of the 19th century.
 It was called the "Torrent of 1830".

 Merino sheep were introduced in 1812.
 This ultimately resulted in a boom-bust cycle for wool.
 Wool reached a price of 57 cents/pound in 1835.
 By 1837, there were 1,000,000 sheep in the state.
 The price of wool dropped to 25 cents/pound in the late 1840s.
 The state could not withstand more efficient competition from western states, and sheep raising collapsed.

 Vermont had a unicameral legislature until 1836.

 In June 1843, escaped slaves hid at a Shaftsbury farm, in the first recorded instance in Vermont of the Underground Railroad.

 In 1846, the ground was broken for the construction of the first railroad in Vermont, Central Vermont Railway, in Northfield.

 In 1853, Vermont passed a strict law prohibiting the consumption of alcoholic beverages.
 Some towns followed the law, while others ignored it.